andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 ### Consonant length

-All consonants have a short and a long form, transcribed as doubled letter.
-This distinction is crucial, often changing the meaning of words (*daras* 'he studied' --- *darras* 'he taught').
+All consonants have a short and a long variant.
+The long variant transcribed as a doubled letter.
+Consonant length is a central part of Arabic phonology, often changing the meaning of a word (*daras* 'he studied' vs. *darras* 'he taught', *Hakat* 'she talked' vs. *Hakkat* 'she scratched').

-For plosives, the long consonant is produced by briefly holding the air pressure before releasing it and producing the sound.
+For plosives (*ʾ, b, d, D, t, T, k*) the long variant is produced by briefly holding the air pressure before releasing it and producing the sound.

-Consonant length is generally not represented in the Arabic script.
+Consonant length is indicated with Arabic script.
 Only very rarely is it marked with the diacritic&nbsp;<span lang="ar" dir="rtl">ـّ</span> (*shadda*).

 ## Vowels